Whaling disaster of 1871: The 1871 whaling season

-The total loss was valued at over $1,600,000 ($ million in today's dollars).
+The total loss was valued at over $1,600,000 ($51.7 million in 2025 dollars).
 Twenty-two of the wrecked vessels were from the Port of New Bedford in Massachusetts.
-In 1872 the bark Minerva was discovered intact and subsequently salvaged, but the rest were crushed in the ice, sank, or were stripped of wood by the local Inupiat.
+Except for the two that were salvaged in 1872, the rest were crushed in the ice, sank, or were stripped of wood by the local Inupiat.
 It is reported that the Concordia, George Howland, and the Thomas Dickason, owned by George (Jr.) and Matthew Howland brothers, were not insured and represented 1/3 of their fleet.
 There were about 200 American whaling ships and 20 British whaling ships in the Pacific and Arctic Oceans prior to this disaster.